-How to Negotiate with a Car Dealer (Part 1)There's an old saying that 'you don't get what you deserve, you get what you negotiate'.
+How to Negotiate Buying a Car Through a Dealer (Part 1)There's an old saying that 'you don't get what you deserve, you get what you negotiate'.
 It's especially true when you're buying a car.

 Car salespeople negotiate for a living.
 Their job is to sell you a car for the best price they can get, even if it's a lemon.
 It's crucial to understand how to negotiate with them, so you can get yourself the best deal.